albar965/albar965.github.io/littlenavmap-faq.md

 [**▲**](#contents)

-### The map has a grayish backgroud {#map-gray}
+### The map has a grayish or dark background when zooming in {#map-gray}

 You use an online map and have hillshading enabled where it has no coverage.
 Disable hillshading ([Show  Hillshading](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/MENUS.html#show-hillshading)) or use another theme.